Geometric constraints on the space of N=2 SCFTs I: physical constraints on relevant deformations: Dirac quantization, special K ahler, and RG flow conditions

 This gives a simple but strong constraint on the allowed deformation patterns.
-For instance, the deformation pattern $II^* \to \{ I_1, I^*_3\}$ is allowed by the condition that the sum of the orders of vanishing of the discriminants of the singularities on the two sides are equal (see table \ref{Table:Kodaira}).
-But the undeformable $I_1$ singularity is a $\U(1)$ gauge theory with massless hypermultiplets of invariant charge 1, while the frozen $I^*_3$ singularity is an $\SU(2)$ gauge theory with a half-hypermutiplet in the $\bf 4$ irrep, normalized so that upon higgsing it contributes states with $\U(1)$ invariant charges which are multiples of $\sqrt3$.
-Therefore such a deformation pattern is not compatible with the Dirac quantization condition.\footnote{This last conclusion can be avoided, and non-commensurate deformation patterns can be allowed by the Dirac quantization condition, if we are willing to drop the assumption --- largely implicit so far --- that the Coulomb branch has the topology of an open disc.
-This can be done if we drop the regularity assumption on special K\"ahler geometries discussed in appendix \ref{app:details}.
-We will explore this possibility elsewhere \cite{Argyres:2015regularity}.}.
+For instance, the deformation pattern $II^* \to \{ I_1, I_1, I_8\}$ is allowed by the condition that the sum of the orders of vanishing of the discriminants of the singularities on the two sides are equal (see table \ref{Table:Kodaira}).
+But the undeformable $I_1$ singularities are $\U(1)$ gauge theories with massless hypermultiplets of invariant charge 1, while the undeformable $I_8$ singularity is a $\U(1)$ gauge theory with a massless hypermultiplet of invariant charge $2\sqrt2$.
+Therefore such a deformation pattern is not compatible with the Dirac quantization condition.

 It is now a simple matter to list all the commensurate deformation patterns satisfying the Dirac quantization constraint.
 The resulting list of 31 deformation patterns is shown in table \ref{t2}.
 Note that some of these commensurate-charge deformation patterns have non-integral invariant charges.